INL/BlackLab/core/new-interfaces/README.md

 MISC
+- base interface DocStore for ForwardIndex, ContentStore..? access FI/CS using FIDoc / CSDoc (FIDoc already exists, but not used much) ?
+- TermsSensitivity to access Terms with specific sensitivity?
+- capture BLIndex settings in single setting object?
+Immutable?
 - make error messages lower-level, "server busy" requires a bit more explanation to understand why BL is refusing to execute your search
 - filter: predicate (maar Contexts gooien roet in het eten...)
 - collocation sort properties